Jabil Inc. (JBL) Stock: A Closer Look at the Market Potential - News Heater

-The average price point forecasted by analysts for Jabil Inc. (JBL) is $116.44, which is -$0.11 below the current market price.
-The public float for JBL is 130.62M, and currently, short sellers hold a 2.49% ratio of that floaft.
-The average trading volume of JBL on July 14, 2023 was 1.01M shares.
+The average price point forecasted by analysts for Jabil Inc. (JBL) is $118.67, which is $4.61 above the current market price.
+The public float for JBL is 127.06M, and currently, short sellers hold a 2.56% ratio of that floaft.
+The average trading volume of JBL on July 20, 2023 was 1.02M shares.

 Sponsored